KyleMardell/quiz-crunch/TESTING.md

 ## User Testing

-Later in the development process i asked some friends, and course peers to test the site for use and potential bugs.
+Later in the development process I asked some friends, and course peers to test the site for use and potential bugs.
 Overall initial feedback was positive with no major design changes or changes to the flow of the site needed.
 The only design feedback was to increase the size of text in some areas of the site.
 User feedback also helped to test for bugs.
 Any bugs found from user testing are listed in the [Bugs](#bugs) section.

 ## Site Testing

+### Testing In Development

+- HTML & CSS
+    While developing the site I used Google Chrome Developer Tools to check the layout and responsiveness of the site.
+Developing from a mobile first perspective, using the latest "Galaxy Z Fold" screen size as my initial design platform, and limiting the section width on larger screens to create a similar layout across all screen sizes, with increased text size to make use of the additional screen space.

+- JavaScript
+    Testing JavaScript in development done with a combination of Google Chrome Developer Tools and the Console Log function.
+I used the console log to display messages when a user clicked a button, the data from the API, and multiple variables values to check that the code was behaving as intended.
+Once I was confident that the site was working as expected, I then removed all the console logs to make my code cleaner and more readble.
+If any bugs were found, I would console log values in the area of the bug to find the cause and create a fix.

 ## Bugs